open-rmf/rmf_deployment_template/README.md

 ![](https://github.com/open-rmf/rmf_deployment_template/workflows/docker-img-latest/badge.svg)
 ![](https://github.com/open-rmf/rmf_deployment_template/workflows/rmf-site-ci/badge.svg)

-# RMF Deployment Template
+# Open-RMF Deployment Template
-This repo provides a sample template to build, deploy and manage an RMF installation (i.e. GitOps for RMF)
+This repo provides a sample template to build, deploy and manage an Open-RMF installation (i.e. GitOps for RMF)

 ## The Kubernetes way for cloud deployment
 This repo is structured as -